Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Proofs

 \begin{proof}[Proof of \cref{prop:1}] The dimension of the physical domain approximation space coincides with that of the parameter domain space.
-To estimate this dimension, we count the number of basis functions involved in the combination:
+To prove the result, we choose the sparse-grid combination technique formulation and count the number of basis functions involved in the combination:

 Since all of the basis functions of $S_{p,h_{\bm{\ell}}}(\hat{\Omega})$, for a given level $\bm{\ell}\in \mathbb{N}^d$, are linearly independent we have:

 Substituting \cref{prop:1:eq:2} into \cref{prop:1:eq:1}, we obtain: